cokelaer/sphinx_tutorial/source/rest_syntax.rst

 Headings
 ==========

-In order to write a title, you can either underline it or under and overline it:
+In order to write a title, you can either underline it or under and overline it.
+The following examples are correct titles.

 .. code-block:: rest